Marcoscatapan/Certificados/README.md

 🎓 Studying a postgraduate degree in Data Science and Big Data 📊

+Data-driven professional with a passion for transforming raw data into actionable insights.
+Successfully developed dashboards at Paraná Educação to monitor educational KPIs, leading to improved decision-making and process efficiency.
+Seeking a new role to apply my skills in a fast-paced environment and contribute to innovative data-driven projects.

  "Talk is cheap, show me the code" Linus Torvalds